ibm-cloud-docs/vpc/vpc-networking-concepts.md

 **Extra-vpc internet** data flows - Packets that are destined for the internet are the most complex.
 In addition to using the VPC's implicit router function, each of these flows also rely on one of the implicit router's two network address translation (NAT) functions.

-* an explicit one-to-many NAT through a public gateway function that serves all subnets that are connected to it.
+* An explicit one-to-many NAT through a public gateway function that serves all subnets that are connected to it.
-* one-to-one NAT assigned to individual virtual server instances.
+* One-to-one NAT assigned to individual virtual server instances.

 After NAT translation, the implicit router forwards these internet-destined packets to the internet, by using the cloud backbone.

-## Life cycle of external IPs that are associated with public gateway functions
+## Life cycle of external IP addresses that are associated with public gateway functions
 {: #pgw-external-IP-lifecycle}

-As both external IPs and PGWs are bound to an availability zone.
+As both external IP addresses and PGWs are bound to an availability zone.
 A public gateway function can have only a single external IP.
 This external IP has the following lifecycle:

 * The external IP is allocated when the public gateway is created.
 * The external IP is released when the public gateway is deleted.